Growing and Storing Chinese Cabbage

 NOZAKI EARLY: Large heads, early, uniform heading for an open-pollinated variety.
 For me; the best flavored and the standard one that I grow.
 Simply put: The best all-around Chinese Cabbage.

 MICHIhili: A tall variety.
 Not for storage.
 Leaves have thick, very juicy stalks; sort of like a really thick celery, but no strings.
 Stalks the best part raw.
 Leaves too prickly until cooked.
 Definitely recommended for fresh eating.

 HONG KONG(F-1): A hybrid version of Nozaki.
-Cannot see much difference except taste not quite as flavorful as Nozaki.
+Cannot see much difference except that the taste is not quite as flavorful as Nozaki.